utexas-bwi/bwi_experimental/bwi_virtour/README.md

 ## Launch Files

-There are two types of launch files, passive and active, each with two variants.
+There are two types of launch files, passive and full.

 Before executing the virtour launch files make sure that the segbot launch files were executed (either `segbot_v1.launch` or `segbot_v2.launch`).
-And for the active variants make sure that the `kr_execution` node is up.

 The passive launch files brings up the tour manager, rosbridge and mjpeg servers.
 Allows people to view the robot's position, camera feed, and scavenger hunt status.

-The active launch files (requires the passive one to be running as well), allows people to become tour leaders, control rotation, request navigation, and move the camera servos (if available).
+The full (active) launch files (no longer requires the passive one to be running), allows people to become tour leaders, control rotation, request navigation, as well all the features of passive.

-The kinect variant is for robots that only have the kinect as camera feed.

-The servocam variant is for the robots that pointgrey cameras on 2-axis servos.

-Note: if you are running on a kinect-based segbot, there is an optional third type of launch file (namely `virtour_full.launch`) that will run absolutely everything it needs (including the `mjpeg_server`, `kr_execution`, and `rosbridge`).
+Note that at the launch files assume you are running on a kinect powered robot.
+Comments in the launch file will provide a working launch file if servo or point-grey camera support is needed.

 ## ROS Nodes